AP sources: Trump facing at least 1 felony charge in NY case

 Federal prosecutors argued — in a 2018 criminal case against Cohen — that the payments equated to illegal aid to Trump’s campaign.
 Cohen pleaded guilty to campaign finance violation charges, but federal prosecutors didn’t go after Trump, who was then in the White House.
 However, some of their court filings obliquely implicated him as someone who knew about the payment arrangements.

 Weissert reported from Washington.
-Associated Press writers Jennifer Peltz and Jill Colvin in New York, Michael Balsamo and Farnoush Amiri contributed from Washington.
+Associated Press writers Jennifer Peltz and Jill Colvin in New York and Michael Balsamo and Farnoush Amiri in Washington contributed to this report.

 More on Donald Trump-related investigations: https://apnews.com/hub/donald-trump